stripe/stripe-ios/Example/Basic Integration/README.md

 # Basic Integration

-> [`PaymentSheet`](../PaymentSheet%20Example/readme.md) is the recommended method to build a payment flow in your mobile app.
-It offers an embeddable native UI component that lets you accept 10+ payment methods with a single integration.
+> **Note: This integration is not recommended.** Instead, try [`PaymentSheet`](../PaymentSheet%20Example), an embeddable native UI component that lets you accept 10+ payment methods with a single integration.

 This example app demonstrates how to build a payment flow using our pre-built UI component integration (`STPPaymentContext`).